 So why use an auction?
-There are many reasons why people consider buying or selling at auction; they may want to move quickly, they may be looking for a plot of land for development, the property may involve repossession, or simply that they want a quick purchase without the risk of gazumping.
-Also, many buy to let investors consider auctions because of the variety of properties on display at any one time, and by nature, there a good place to bag a bargain.
+There are many reasons why people consider buying or selling at auction; they may want to move quickly, they may be looking for a plot of land for development, the property may involve repossession, or they simply want a quick purchase without the risk of gazumping.
+Also, many buy to let investors consider auctions because of the variety of properties on display at any one time, and by nature, there is a good place to bag a bargain.

 Read More Article :